MuckRock/documentcloud/docs/api/api.md

 1. `POST /api/documents/`

-If you set `file\_url` to a URL pointing to a publically accessible PDF, our servers will fetch the PDF and begin processing it automatically.
+If you set `file_url` to a URL pointing to a publicly accessible PDF, our servers will fetch the PDF and begin processing it automatically.

 ### Endpoints